-One may eat and drink the entire evening until dawn (5:28am), provided that either of these conditions are met:
+One may eat and drink the entire evening until dawn (4:13am), provided that either of these conditions are met:

 - One didn't go to sleep for the night.

 [Dozing off is not regarded as such.]

-- One stipulated (preferably verbally) before going to sleep that he will eat upon awakening.
+- One stipulated (preferably verbally) before going to sleep that he would eat upon waking.
 In this case, one recites the morning Brochos before eating.